Asthma Symptoms, Causes and Risk Factors

 If you think your child may have asthma, don’t wait.
 Take them to see a doctor.
 A medical history, certain breathing tests, and allergy screenings can help decide if treatment is needed.

-What is causing the asthma symptoms?
+What causes asthma symptoms?
 Possible culprits include cigarette smoke, dust mites and pets.
 Allergies are a common trigger for asthma symptoms.
 If your child has allergies, managing the triggers may lead to fewer asthma problems.

 Work with the doctor to find your child’s allergic triggers.
 Then talk through ways you can avoid or control them.
 For example:

 • Dust mites.
 These microscopic bugs thrive in mattresses, pillows, bedding and other cloth items.
-Encase mattresses and pillows in allergy-proof covers leaving site icon and minimize extra bedding items such as throw blankets, stuffed animals and decorator pillows.
+Encase mattresses and pillows in covers and minimize extra bedding items such as throw blankets, stuffed animals and decorator pillows.
 Wash bedding regularly in hot water.

 • Furry animals.
 Ban dogs and cats from your child’s room.
 If your child has a pet hamster, rabbit or guinea pig, have someone else clean the cage.

 Talk with your child’s doctor about allergy treatments.
-Options include:
+Choices include:

 • Nasal sprays.
-Steroid nasal sprays are now generally the main treatment for allergies.
+Steroid nasal sprays are now often the main treatment for allergies.
 They are safe when used as directed and you can buy them without a prescription.
-Check with your child’s doctor before giving them to your child.
-Prescription drugs.
-Your child’s doctor has some options in treatments.
-You can talk through the options during the exam.
+Check with your child’s doctor before using.

 • Allergy shots.
-This treatment is generally reserved for severe allergies when other treatments don’t work.
-It helps the immune system become less sensitive to allergy-causing items.
-Regular visits to the doctor’s office are required for at least three years.
+This treatment is generally used for severe allergies when other treatments don’t work.
+Shots can help the immune system become less sensitive to allergy-causing items.
+Regular visits to the doctor’s office are needed for at least three years.
 Children with severe asthma may not be able to take allergy shots.